matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/ODL_and_VIRL.md

 When using VIRL with XRv based network elements for the purposes of working with Netconf/Yang with ODL and the Dev VM, you need to calculate RAM requirements as follows:

- - The Dev VM requires 4GB
+ - The Dev VM requires 4-6GB (when using the Yang UI, 6 GB is required)
  - VIRL, without any network devices running, requires 2GB
  - Each XRv network element requires 3GB